Anna Graceman: 2009–2010: Career beginnings

-April 20, 2010 – 36th Alaska Folk Festival: Graceman performed at the annual festival along with other folk and bluegrass bands.
+On April 20, 2010, Graceman played at the 36th Alaska Folk Festival along with other folk and bluegrass bands.
 A local reviewer stated, "There were several sets where the young and gifted stole the show, making me realize I was watching Juneau's version of "Who's Got Talent" – particularly when 10-year-old Anna Graceman sang all her original songs."